opnfv/dovetail/docs/testing/user/userguide/testing_guide.rst

    nodes:
    -
+       # This info of node0 is used only for one optional test case 'yardstick.ha.controller_restart'.
+       # If you don't plan to test it, this Jumpserver node can be ignored.
-       # This can not be changed and must be node0.
+       # This can not be changed and **must** be node0.
        name: node0

-       # This must be Jumpserver.
+       # This **must** be Jumpserver.
        role: Jumpserver

        # This is the instance IP of a node which has ipmitool installed.